3Steez

 (R, 1987, 1h 33m)

-Get ready to punch, kick, and sweat it out with Omega Martial Arts, Saline’s premier martial arts studio, at Retreat at Top of the Park!
+Get ready to punch, kick, and sweat it out with Omega Martial Arts, Saline’s premier martial arts studio.
 This high-energy kickboxing session is the perfect blend of fitness, focus, and fun—designed for all ages and experience levels.

 Whether you’re throwing your first jab or sharpening your skills, Omega’s expert instructors will guide you through powerful moves that boost strength, stamina, and confidence.
 It’s more than just a workout—it’s a chance to tap into your inner warrior, build self-discipline, and leave feeling strong and empowered.